top of page

 Search

-Copyright 4 All! - Part I - The solution to online privacy is copyright law
+Copyright 4 All!
+The solution to online privacy is copyright law

 Even after GDPR, governments, businesses, consumer and civilian rights organizations are still failing at online privacy, and the mood around AI pioneers seems to be to shoot first and pay for the consequences later, no one seems to know what to do to protect us all against the theft and use of our data... whether it be by criminals, governments or tech-companies.
-Yet in this emotional discussion we are missing a strikingly obvious solution - not to mention a golden opportunity - that has been with us for centuries.
+Yet in this emotional discussion we are missing a strikingly obvious solution - not to mention a golden opportunity - that has been with us for centuries, even millennia.
 We can copy copyright law onto privacy law.
-Strap yourselves in for the first blog on privacy.
-(Second blog on AI is here)
+Strap yourselves in for the Big Idea: Make all privacy law based on copyright law.
+Here we go...

 For the consumer and citizen the question is always reversed.
 They ask these entities: “Why do you wish to have my information?”
 In the case of business the answer is profit.
 In the case of government or intelligence agencies the argument is to either to create a smoother bureaucracy or to protect us from harm.